-Sweden is a country situated in northern Europe.
-Additionally, it is the largest Nordic country.
-Its capital is Stockholm.
-Moreover, its population as of 2022 consists of approximately 10,208,140 individuals.
-The most widely spoken language is Swedish, otherwise known as Svenska.
-However, there are many English speakers in the area as well.
-As for religion, the majority of the population are members of the Church of Sweden.
+Sweden is a country in northern Europe.
+It is the largest of the five sovereign Nordic countries by land area, and its capital is Stockholm.
+As of April 2026, Sweden has approximately 10.6 million residents.
+The official and most widely spoken language is Swedish, or svenska.
+However, many people in Sweden speak English well.
+As for religion, Sweden has no official state church, and about half of the population are members of the Church of Sweden.

-When visiting the land, one should not miss out on taking a trip to Vasa Museum, Liseberg Theme Park, Kiruna and the Ice Hotel, Drottningholm Palace, and Visby.
-After taking in the beauty of these places, it is a must to try out the food.
-A few of the popular local dishes include the ever-so-famous köttbullar or Swedish meatballs, falukorv, blodpudding, räkmacka or shrimp sandwich, and ostkaka.
+When visiting the country, one should not miss taking a trip to the Vasa Museum, Liseberg Theme Park, Kiruna and the Icehotel, Drottningholm Palace, and Visby.
+After taking in the beauty of these places, it is a must to try the food.
+A few popular local dishes include köttbullar, or Swedish meatballs, falukorv, blodpudding, räkmacka, or shrimp sandwich, and ostkaka.

-Lots of students from far and wide choose to take up their higher education in Sweden.
-It is easy to see why because many Swedish colleges and universities offer study options in English.
-Other than this, many EU/EEA citizens flock to the country due to the fact that they are not required to pay tuition fees.
+Students from around the world choose to pursue their higher education in Sweden.
+It is easy to see why: many Swedish universities and university colleges offer study options in English.
+In addition, EU/EEA and Swiss citizens are not required to pay application or tuition fees when they document their citizenship.

 In the guide below, we walk you through some of the best cities to study in Sweden for international students.